-There are 3 main types of neck pain, headaches & migraines including:
+There are 3 main types of neck pain, headaches and migraines including:

-Strong evidence supporting manual therapy (soft tissue massage and joint mobilisations) as well as exercise based therapy to relieve headaches – long lasting effect!
+There is strong evidence supporting manual therapy (soft tissue massage and joint mobilisations) as well as exercise-based therapy to relieve headaches providing a long lasting effect!

 Exercise is strongly supported and proven within literature to manage headaches.
 Exercises may involve strengthening deep muscles within the neck that help support the head and upper cervical joints.
 We then progress to strengthening upper back and postural muscles, stretching relevant tight muscles, and eventually consolidating these exercises into more functional exercises to maintain neck and upper body strength.

 An individual exercise programme can provide you with specific, targeted exercise for your needs.